All About Brut Wine: Your Beginner’s Guide to This Bubbly Wine

 To keep your bubbles cool, pour into Champagne flutes.
 The long stems of the flutes will stop the wine from being warmed by your hands.
 If drinking Usual Brut straight from the bottle, it’s a good idea to keep the bottle on ice between sips.

 Dry sparkling wines pair beautifully with a range of foods.
-Whether it’s French Champagne, Spanish Cava, Italian Prosecco, or a sensationally citrusy botte of Usual Wines brut, there are plenty of foods that complement the dryness of the wine.
+Whether it’s French Champagne, Spanish Cava, Italian Prosecco, or a sensationally citrusy bottle of Usual Wines brut, there are plenty of foods that complement the dryness of the wine.

 The bubbly sharpness of brut wines cut through fats like a knife, and it pairs beautifully with cheese and fatty meats.
 Brut also helps balance heavy or salty meals, adding a much-needed touch of acidity.

-Ah, Brut: How Sweet It Is
+Ah, Brut Champagne: How Sweet It Is

 Close-up of brut wine bubbles